-Android Enterprise launched with NFC for work-managed provisioning.
-With each major version launched since, a new provisioning method has launched also (though past 8.0, this is not likely to continue).
+Android Enterprise launched with NFC for fully managed provisioning.
+With each major version launched up to 8.0, a new provisioning method has launched also.
 The following shows which provisioning methods can be used on each major version of Android:

 - Android 8.0 Oreo: G Suite, NFC, DPC identifier, QR code, zero-touch